ChristianCSE/FunProjects/moreRedux/parsnip/noteTracking/README.md

 ## take()
 => `take()` can be config'd to accept & respond to more than one action type at a time.
 => pass it an array of action type strings as the first arg.

+# Selectors
+`def`: Fxns used to compute derived data from the Redux store.
+`coupled`: If entity A relies on entity B to do its job, then A and B are coupled.
+=> this alone IS NOT A BAD thing
+`tightly coupled`: If A is updated and you also have to make an update in B.
+=> motivation to `decoupling` is to lessen the fear of a ripple effect when changin components.
+=> Also flexibility.
+`Selectors`: Fxns that accept a state from the Redux STORE and COMPUTE DATA that'll eventually be passed as props to React.
+=> They are pure fxns
+=> Easy to memoize.
+**without selectors**: Components would be COUPLED directly to the SHAPE OF REDUX STORE.
+=> Store changes => update EVERY COMPONENT relying on that structure.
+`derived data`: Calculation or mutation of a Redux State for displaying the data in a React component.

+# Selector & Redux
+=> With Redux you can complete the filtering before the component knows it has happened => **mapStateToProps()**: Provides the opportunity to derive data before making it available to a connected component.
+Again, this bridges the fap b/w data in Redux & data in Components.
+=> It is where selectors in general are applied.
+=> IOW, `selectors` are invoked in `mapStateToProps` prior to providing data to view.